sumitbanshal/predict-later-citations/README.md

 #Altmetric Data

-The file name '' Contains the crawled and matched Data from Altmetric.com for Twitter, Facebook  tagged with updated WoS_Citations and document types.
+The file name 'Alt_full_data.xlsx' Contains the crawled and matched Data from Altmetric.com for Twitter, Facebook  tagged with updated WoS_Citations and document types.